 Naturally, there are cases in which gathering evidence is essential.
 For example, hit-and-run accidents do happen, and collecting evidence is very difficult after those.
 However, merely having the proof of the accident itself can be useful.

 Reporting the accident to law enforcement agencies is always important.
 They won’t always attend to the scene immediately.
 However, filing the report will greatly help your case.

 Contacting a Solicitor

-As soon as it is practicably possible, a victim of an accident should contact a good solicitor that specialises in injuries.
+As soon as it is practicably possible, a victim of an accident should contact a solicitor that specialises in injuries.
 They will be able to determine whether or not there is a case to be made and they can help take that case further.
-A good solicitor can explain exactly what the victim can expect and what they are entitled to.
+A good injury solicitor can explain exactly what the victim can expect and what they are entitled to.
 The insurance company of the other party might offer settlement almost immediately.
 We would always recommend contacting and consulting with a solicitor before settling.